 Computing skills are taught as a discrete subject and as a means of supporting other areas of the curriculum.
 The children are encouraged to communicate ideas and information in a variety of forms, where appropriate, using equipment and computer software to enhance their learning.
 Equipment now includes a 3D printer.
 The school is Internet linked.
 The children use the World Wide Web to research class topics and aid them with their learning.
-Children are taught about E-Safety.
+Children are taught about online safety.
 They are taught to use the internet safely and responsibly.
 They know what acceptable and unacceptable behaviour is when using the internet and know the appropriate people they should tell if they recognise unacceptable behaviour.

 EYFS and Computing: